tendermint/tendermint/docs/tutorials/go-built-in.md

 Note that `CheckTx` does not execute the transaction, it only verifies that that the transaction could be executed.
 We do not know yet if the rest of the network has agreed to accept this transaction into a block.

-Finally, make sure to add the bytes package to the your `import` stanza at the top of `app.go`:
+Finally, make sure to add the bytes package to the `import` stanza at the top of `app.go`:

 ```go
 import(